Immanuel-C/IWindow/README.md

 # IWindow
  A simple windowing library ment to be used with Vulkan, OpenGL or Direct3D.

  Currently IWindow only supports windows.
-But X11 support is being worked on in the X11-Support branch. **The X11-Support branch is unstable thought.**
+But X11 support is being worked on in the X11-Support branch. **The X11-Support branch is unstable.**

  IWindow is written is C++ and uses C++17 and currently only supports 64 bit machines but 32 bit support may be supported.